 The school provides a vibrant and purposeful learning environment for students.
 The air-conditioned classrooms are well equipped with modern, sturdy furniture and a good range of relevant resources.
 Teaching areas are uncluttered and well-ordered and students have access to individual work stations if this appropriate for them.

-Four of the teaching areas are equipped with interactive touch screens, and the fifth classroom is geared towards practical activities and life skills development.
+Four of the teaching areas are equipped with interactive whiteboards, and the fifth classroom is geared towards practical activities and life skills development.
 All classrooms have computers and internet access and students are encouraged to use these for learning and leisure.
 Staff work closely with the therapy team to use technology to develop each individual’s motor, communication and ICT skills.

 The curriculum is broad and takes full account of the national curriculum programmes of study for KS3, KS4 and post 16 students.
 Activities are matched closely to the students’ needs as identified in their Individual Education Plans (IEPs), and there is a strong focus on the students learning through practical experience so that their learning has meaning.

-The ALL curriculum (Accreditation for Life and Living) is mapped onto the National Curriculum for 14 – 19 year olds, and provides a real and meaningful context for the students’ learning.
 Educational visits are a crucial and integral part of the curriculum as are regular, planned home management tasks.
-Students engage in regular physical activity through weekly P.E. trampolining, swimming and practical Equine studies at a nearby stables.
+Students engage in regular physical activity through weekly P.E. sessions, trampolining, swimming and horse-riding at a nearby stables.

 Teaching and Therapy

 Students are exceptionally well supported by an experienced and well trained teaching team.
 The teaching staff have been trained in PECS and TEACCH and have extensive experience of teaching students with autism and in managing the challenges that face the students.

 Each classroom is headed up by a teacher.
 Students usually work in the same group with the same teaching team.
 The familiarity with their surroundings and the adults who are working with them help to reduce students’ anxiety so that they can learn more effectively.
 The teaching team is headed up by The Teaching Team Manager.